hongxiao95/3.5D-LLM-Research/ExpirementDocs/miniGPT_chatGPT_compare.md

 ## JSON format

+3 questions.
+Each question 20 points.
+For each question:

+1. No syntax error and well formated: 6 points.
+2. Correct information: 7 points.
+3. Structure is clear and easy to understand: 7 points.

 ### Q1: Tom is 18 years old, Shawn is 5 years older than Tom, Tim is 3 years younger than Shawn.
 How old is each person above?

 **GPT3.5-Turbo**

+6 + 7 + 5 = 18

 ```
 {
     "Answer": {